Many Theosophists seem never to have considered whether or not it

 (1) This was not a public release from secrecy, nor was it even made known to the members at large of The Theosophical Society, but only to those who were already pledged members of the Esoteric Section.
 They were the only ones who were informed – and privately so – of this lifting of restrictions.

-(2) Mr Judge wrote, “In accordance with order received from the Master, I hereby declare that Instructions I, II and III of this School are no longer secret, with the following exceptions . . . [which] are not relieved from privacy and cannot be discussed with non-members.”
+(2) Mr. Judge wrote, “In accordance with order received from the Master, I hereby declare that Instructions I, II and III of this School are no longer secret, with the following exceptions . . . [which] are not relieved from privacy and cannot be discussed with non-members.”
 The “exceptions” which he then listed cover almost all the contents of those teachings and include those particular subjects and references which are the most commonly and popularly spoken about and publicised by those Theosophists who believe that this material is, or should be, publicly known.
-Thus that which was declared to be “no longer secret” actually amounts to hardly anything at all!
+Thus that which was declared to be “no longer secret” actually amounts to comparatively very little!

 (3) He also said, “The books should not be shown to non-members” and “Freedom of use or discussion of Instructions I, II and III should not go publicly to the extent of giving out the books or reading from them [i.e. publicly].”

 This document was therefore something very different from what some Theosophists have interpreted and claimed it to be.
 It gives no basis, ground, permit, or authorisation, whatsoever, for general publication, printing, reproduction, or use, of HPB’s private esoteric papers.

 No decent, legitimate, or authentic authorisation to make them public and available has ever yet been given.
 They have only been made public and available through the breaking of occult laws, principles, and bonds of trust.